The Queen's marriage to Prince Phillip is the longest of any British Sovereign, so what are the secrets behind their reunion?

 Absence makes the heart grow fonder…

 …So the old saying goes, and that could be true for these two as Prince Philip’s cousin revealed they sleep in separate beds.
 Lady Pamela Hicks said, ‘In England, the upper class always have had separate bedrooms.
 You don’t want to be bothered with snoring or someone flinging a leg around.
 Then when you are feeling cosy, you share your room sometimes.’
 Since the Duke retired in 2017, the couple have largely lived separately – with Prince Philip residing at Wood Farm on the Sandringham Estate while the Queen spends weekdays at Buckingham Palace.
-However since the COVID-19 outbreak the couple have been self-isolating together at Windsor.
+However since the COVID-19 outbreak the couple have been self-isolating together at Windsor Castle.

 A love of adventure